Manton S. Eddy: Between the wars

-Promoted to the wartime rank of major, Eddy served in Allied-occupied Germany until 1919 when he returned to the United States.
-Relegated to the rank of captain in the Regular Army in 1920, Eddy married Mamie Peabody Buttolph in 1921.
+Promoted to the wartime temporary rank of major, Eddy served in Allied-occupied Germany until 1919 when he returned to the United States.
+Returning to the rank of captain in the Regular Army in 1920, Eddy married Mamie Peabody Buttolph in 1921.
 During the period between the wars, he was a member of the Infantry Board and was a student, later an instructor, at both the United States Army Infantry School and the United States Army Command and General Staff School at Fort Leavenworth, Kansas.
 He also served as Professor of Military Science and Tactics at Riverdale Military Academy.
 While at the Infantry School, he met George C. Marshall, the future Army Chief of Staff, who was impressed with Eddy.

 By 1940, Eddy was an intelligence officer with III Corps.
 In 1941 Eddy assumed command of the 114th Infantry Regiment, part of the 44th Infantry Division, a National Guard formation.